milonmaze/privacy-terms-observatory-beta/cloud.google.com/terms/services.md

 Cloud Vision: Cloud Vision enables developers to understand the content of an image by encapsulating powerful machine learning models in an easy to use API.
 It quickly classifies images into thousands of categories (e.g., "sailboat", "lion", "Eiffel Tower"), detects individual objects and faces within images, and finds and reads printed words contained within images.
 You can build metadata on your image catalog, moderate offensive content, or enable new marketing scenarios through image sentiment analysis.
 You can also analyze images uploaded in the request and integrate with your image storage on Cloud Storage.

 Contact Center AI (CCAI): CCAI is a solution for improving the customer experience in your contact centers using AI.
-CCAI encompasses Dialogflow Essentials, Dialogflow Customer Experience Edition (CX), Speech-to-Text, and Text-to-Speech, and Speaker ID.
+CCAI encompasses Agent Assist, Dialogflow Essentials, Dialogflow Customer Experience Edition (CX), Speech-to-Text, and Text-to-Speech, and Speaker ID.

 Contact Center AI Insights: Contact Center AI Insights helps customers extract value from their contact center data.
 It provides a console to explore the data, find relevant information and take action on the data.
 Customers can run advanced analysis within the platform to extract sentiment, topics and highlight key areas from their data.